Pine Knot (cabin): Background

 The idea of purchasing the cabin was to be an escape for both the First Lady and the President.
 President Roosevelt was known throughout his presidency to travel frequently, many times to experience the natural wonders of certain areas such as in the states of Oklahoma and Colorado.
-While traveling Mrs. Roosevelt decided to purchase the property after visiting family friends Joe and Will Wilmer on May 6, 1905.
-Realizing her husband's love for the surrounding countryside, Mrs. Roosevelt decided to purchase the cabin to help her and her husband "rest and repair" from the strain of political life in Washington D.C.
-The cabin was surrounded by the wilderness, which appealed to Mrs. Roosevelt.
+While traveling, Edith Roosevelt decided to purchase the property after visiting family friends Joe and Will Wilmer on May 6, 1905.
+Realizing her husband's love for the surrounding countryside, she decided to purchase the cabin to help her and her husband "rest and repair" from the strain of political life in Washington D.C.
+The cabin was surrounded by the wilderness, which appealed to her.
 A description characterized it thus: "tucked away among red and white oak, red cedars, dogwoods, red maples and black cherry trees, was a rustic worker's cabin".

 The cabin was built in 1905, and is a simple two-story, single-pile frame dwelling.
 It features a deep, full two-story front porch which extends across the front of the facade.
 It has an unfinished interior and is without modern conveniences of any kind.

 It was listed on the National Register of Historic Places in 1989.